lukehoang1905/typescript-movie-frontend/README.md

 ## Features

-v.0.0.0
+v.0.0.0 alpha

 **Public**

-- User can browse movie
+- User can browse movie ✅
 - User can search movie by keyword
-- User can filter movie by category
+- User can filter movie by category ✅
 - User can check author profile
-- User can see detail movie and trailer
+- User can see detail movie
+- User can watch trailor
 - User can have recommendation on related movie

 **TMDB account**

 - User can create favorite list
 - User can see profile dashboard

+## Additional

+- Lazy loading images

 ## Tech